Croatia Open

-The Croatia Open (sponsored by Plava Laguna) is a men's ATP tennis tournament held in Umag, Croatia that is part of the 250 series of the ATP Tour.
+The Croatia Open Umag, sponsored by Plava Laguna, is a men's ATP tennis tournament held in Umag, Croatia that is part of the 250 series of the ATP Tour.

-The tournament began in 1990 when it was part of Yugoslavia, and is the oldest tennis tournament in Croatia.
-It began as the Yugoslav Open and has been played every year since.
 It is played on outdoor red clay courts.

+The tournament began in 1990 and is the oldest tennis tournament in Croatia.

+It began as the Yugoslav Open, when Umag was in Yugoslavia, and has been played every year since.
 Carlos Moyá has won the tournament a record five times; he also holds the record for the most consecutive wins at three.
 His most recent win was in 2007.
 In 2016, the centre court stadium was named after Croatian tennis player Goran Ivanišević.